 Appreciate Craft Beer at Port Rexton Brewery

-Open 7 days a week in May (May 4th opening), the Port Rexton Brewery is one of Newfoundland’s newest and finest, award-winning microbreweries, located only a 10-minute drive from the Artisan Inn.
-Please check with the brewery for their schedule.
+Open 7 days a week in May (please check with their social media for a specific start date to this schedule) the Port Rexton Brewery is one of Newfoundland’s finest, award-winning microbreweries, located only a 10-minute drive from the Artisan Inn.
 Please be advised that Taxi services are not available in the Trinity Bight area.
 You can also go to the brewery for Growler fill-ups if you prefer to drink your craft beer back at your accommodations.

 Hike Discovery Self Guided Local Hikes